ltgoslo/talk-of-norway/README.md

 2    medrepresentanter    medrepresentant    subst    appell|mask|ub|fl
 3    !                    $!                 clb      <<<|<utrop>|<<<
 ```
+Note that the moprhological features in the fourth column are their selves separated with the pipe (`|`) character.

 ## Sources

-Linguistic annotations are automatically obtained using [langid.py](https://github.com/saffsd/langid.py) for language idenification and the [Oslo-Bergen tagger](https://github.com/noklesta/The-Oslo-Bergen-Tagger) for morphological analysis.
+Linguistic annotations are automatically obtained using [langid.py](https://github.com/saffsd/langid.py) for language idenification and the [Oslo-Bergen tagger](https://github.com/noklesta/The-Oslo-Bergen-Tagger) for morphological analysis as implemented in the [Language Analysis Portal (LAP)](https://lap.clarino.uio.nohttps://lap.clarino.uio.no).

 Metadata was pulled from several sources, utilizing a dump of the [holder-de-ord](https://www.holderdeord.no/portal) database as a starting point and adding further information from the [Storting api](https://data.stortinget.no/), scraping the [Storting web pages](Storting web pages) and integrating data from [Søyland (2016)](???).
 See [Data.md](Data.md) for more information on the variables.